kriplanimanisha-gif/ai-powered-gis-pmo-decision-intelligence/README.md

 The strategic question for GIS leadership is:

-> **How can AI transform the existing SharePoint-based GIS PMO from a reporting and governance platform into a predictive delivery-excellence and executive decision-intelligence platform?**
+> **How can AI transform GIS PMO from a reporting and governance platform into a predictive delivery-excellence and executive decision-intelligence platform?**

 The objective is to **augment the existing PMO investment with AI**, rather than create another standalone PMO portal.